big-mond/Weather-Checker/README.md

 # Weather-Checker
 A simple app used to check the weather in any city.
-Made using Python and OpenWeatherMap API.
+Made using Python and  the OpenWeatherMap API.